 As you can see, each of those meals required a different cooking method, so you could multi-task while making them.
 And at the end of the day, all meals are ready to be eaten for lunch and dinner for the week!

-This method requires more planning than anything.
+Maybe you have a routine down for dinner, but lunchtime remains a struggle!
+This method of meal prep requires more planning than anything.
 If you find that you have time to cook when you get home, but lunchtime is trickier, this is the method for you!
 We still recommend planning what type of meals you would like to cook ahead of time but keep the portion sizes in mind.
-If you’re cooking for a family of 4, but all 4 of you want to take leftovers for lunch, remember to make sure to cook 8 portions of the dish.
-To save yourself time in the morning, pack up your lunch portions in the evening so your lunches are ready to go the next morning.
+If you’re cooking for a family of 4 but all 4 of you want to take leftovers for lunch, remember to make sure to cook 8 portions of the dish.
+To save time in the morning, pack up your lunch portions in the evening so your lunches are ready to go the next morning.

 “Round Two Meals” involve using leftover ingredients from previous meals earlier in the week to make dinner quickly.
 We also recommend that you plan for this.
 If you know you will need extra rice for another meal later in the week, be sure to cook enough.
 Here is a sample menu with some Round Two Meal ideas: